yesredpig/yesredpig.github.io/_posts/2025-11-14-multiGPU-processing-summary.md

 | **NCCL** | Two-sided but GPU-driven | Stream-based, optimized for NVLink/NVSwitch | Overlap via high/low priority streams |
 | **NVSHMEM** | One-sided PGAS | In-kernel puts/gets, symmetric heap | Fully fused kernel, highest scalability |

----

-If you want, I can also generate:
-✔ polished SVG diagrams,
-✔ step-by-step pseudocode for all three implementations,
-✔ or split this post into a multi-part blog series.